eba-ts/tradeshift-app-samples/java-springboot/README.md

 This is a sample starter app for third-party applications.
 Some of the things it demonstrates are:

 -  Show how to use  [Tradeshift's UI components](http://ui.tradeshift.com)  </a>.
+-  Show how to parse info from Tradeshift JWT token
 -  OAUTH2 authorization.
 -  Calling Tradeshift API methods to get a list of invoices.